ElCuboNegro/owly-torre-chrome--extension/README.md

 #### monitor your monitoring
 - open console in any Facebook tab
-- you can see logs of what is happening in the background with Data Selfie
+- you can see logs of what is happening in the background with OwO

 #### fix for most errors
 - "Have you tried turning it off and on again?" - refresh the Facebook tab or close and open a new one